 The University of Maryland Baltimore Graduate School (UMB) promotes excellence in education to foster the development of competent, ethical and compassionate primary care providers.
 We value diversity, lifelong learning, research, and scholarship.

 To accomplish this mission, emphasis is placed on both academics and professionalism.
 Our students are expected to exemplify the virtues of integrity, honesty, respect, and ethical behavior.

-- Educate physician assistant students to provide delegated services in an ethical, safe, legal, and competent manner under the supervision of a licensed physician.
+- Educate PA students to provide delegated services in an ethical, safe, legal, and competent matter under the supervision of a licensed physician.

-- Provide educational and clinical experiences that prepare the physician assistant student to work collaboratively and lead interprofessional teams.
+- Provide educational and clinical experiences that prepare the PA student to work collaboratively and lead interprofessional teams.

 - Provide an educational experience that stresses the importance of furthering education through advanced study and continuing education, applying the concepts of evidence-based medicine, patient-centered medicine.